brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-On 22nd July 2025, [[The Sleuths]] mention their documentation spreadsheet to SYSTEM and send it a .pdf version of it:
+On 22nd July 2025, [[The Sleuths]] mention their documentation spreadsheet to SYSTEM and send it a .pdf version:

 ```discord
 [